mise-plugins/.github/profile/README.md

 ### Can asdf users use this repo?

-We do not currently recommend it.
+Probably, but we recommend using rtx over asdf.
 While all asdf plugins should work in rtx, the inverse is not necessarily the case. rtx has features that asdf may never support.
 We may change our guidance on this if we either make a commitment to a unified plugin syntax or otherwise make this registry consumable in asdf.

 That said, if you want to use this anyways knowing some plugins may not work correctly, you can do so in asdf with the following: